 - equal in quality to services offered in English

 Federal and provincial laws guarantee your right to receive French-language services in the courts and the justice system.

-The Criminal Code of Canada guarantees an accused person’s right to be tried before a court in English or French anywhere in the country when charged with Criminal Code offenses and other federal offenses, such as shipping or drug offenses.
+The Criminal Code of Canada guarantees an accused person’s right to be tried before a court in English or French anywhere in the country when charged with Criminal Code offences and other federal offences, such as shipping or drug offences.

-The Courts of Justice Act recognizes English and French as the official languages of the courts and grants the right to bilingual proceedings anywhere in Ontario in family, civil and Provincial Offenses Act cases.
+The Courts of Justice Act recognizes English and French as the official languages of the courts and grants the right to:

 Your lawyer must inform you of your language rights as part of the Law Society of Ontario’s Rules of Professional Conduct.
 If you would like a bilingual proceeding, talk to a lawyer or paralegal to determine the best way.